PierrickPro/rabbitmq_tutorial/README.md

 Since there is no consumption on the main queue, all the messages expire after 1 second (set by x-message-ttl).
 The messages are then moved to the DLX queue.
 If you add a consumer to the main queue, the messages won't be sent to the DLX queue anymore.

+## Accept Reject Exchange

+- Producer: the producer sends a message every time a key is pressed
+- Consumer: do not enable auto_ack

+on_message_received: from the callback, we can have more control on accepting/rejecting messages
+- ch.basic_ack: send ack when the message is received
+- ch.basic_nack: send nack when the message is received
+- requeue flag: put back nacked messages in the queue
+- multiple flag: reject all unacknowledged, delivered messages up to and including the message specified

+Unacked messages can be tracked with the RabbitMQ web app in "Queues" tab.